Online Self-Training for Co-Adaptation in Hierarchical Diffusion Policies: Additional results

 { { Comparison of HD policies trained with different variants of our method (after 0 to 3 iterations) against baselines on CALVIN LH-MTLC.
 We report the percentage of trials successfully completing 1 to 5 consecutive instructions (mean over 3 seeds), alongside the average successful sequence length (Avg.
 Len.) and its standard error.
-The best performance for each metric is highlighted in \textbf{bold}, while the second best is \underline{underlined}.
-Results from previous work are marked with $*$.}
+Training until convergence is marked with $\dagger$.
+The best performance for each metric is highlighted in \textbf{bold}.
+Results from previous work are marked with $*$. } \resizebox{\textwidth}{!}{